 Wissam joined Watsi on October 19th, 2018.
 7 other people also joined Watsi on that day!
-Wissam's most recent donation supported Joshua, a joyful boy from Kenya, to fund corrective surgery for his birth condition and start school.
+Wissam's most recent donation supported Thany, a four-year-old boy from Cambodia, to fund a myringoplasty procedure so he can hear and communicate better.

 Joshua is a very jovial 3-year-old boy.
 He's the firstborn in a family of two children.
 His father, who is the breadwinner of the family works to sell property.
 Since the onset of the covid-19 pandemic, there has been low income and he gets just enough for their family's basic needs.
 His mother had a printing shop that she had to shut down last year.
 Joshua was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, he has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Joshua will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
 Fortunately, he is scheduled to undergo corrective surgery on October 12th.
 AMHF is requesting $646 to cover the total cost of his procedure and care.
 Joshua’s father says, “I would like Joshua to enroll to school without any health issues hindering his studies.”